fenago/snowflake-intro/lab10_snowpark_python/getting_started_with_snowpark_python.md

 Snowpark includes client-side APIs and server-side runtimes that extends Snowflake to popular programming languages including Scala, Java, and Python.
 Ultimately, this offering provides a richer set of tools for Snowflake users (e.g. Python’s extensibility and expressiveness) while still leveraging all of Snowflake’s core features, and the underlying power of SQL, and provides a clear path to production for machine learning products and workflows.

 A key component of Snowpark for Python is that you can "Bring Your Own IDE"- anywhere that you can run a Python kernel, you can run client-side Snowpark Python.
 You can use it in your code development the exact same way as any other Python library or module.
-In this quickstart, we will be using Jupyter Notebooks, but you could easily replace Jupyter with any IDE of your choosing.
+In this lab, we will be using Jupyter Notebooks, but you could easily replace Jupyter with any IDE of your choosing.

-Throughout this quickstart, we will specifically explore the power of the Snowpark Python Dataframe API, as well as server-side Python runtime capabilities, and how Snowpark Python can enable and accelerate end-to-end Machine Learning workflows.
+Throughout this lab, we will specifically explore the power of the Snowpark Python Dataframe API, as well as server-side Python runtime capabilities, and how Snowpark Python can enable and accelerate end-to-end Machine Learning workflows.

-The source code for this quickstart is available on [GitHub](https://github.com/fenago/getting-started-snowpark-python).
+The source code for this lab is available on [GitHub](https://github.com/fenago/getting-started-snowpark-python).

 ![](./assets/image2.png)